xiaozhon/benchmark-dataset/README.md

 # A Benchmark Dataset for WSN
 The dataset for our paper on PE-WASUN 2018.

+In summary, the dataset includes about a month data for a testbed of 73 nodes, including both link level information and the full routing path of each packet.

 The dataset file is a PostgreSQL dumped file generated using `pg_dump`.
 It can be restored to another PostgreSQL DB by running the `db_restore.sh` script.

 The dataset includes a single database with three tables.
 The tables have the same schema as described below: